 Summer camp madness has started

 Ok, so it’s not a natural phenomenon, but the land of summer camp planning almost feels like some sort of other worldly, unexplainable vortex.
-Portland parents begin creating their summer spreadsheets in February, and the mayhem extends through March and sometimes even April.
+Portland parents begin creating their summer spreadsheets in February, and the mayhem extends through March and often into April.
 I associate the annual quest for activities and camps with springtime, even though its focus is (obviously) on the summer.

 The very best of the Oregon whale watching season is February through May, and it’s a beautiful site.
 If you are planning coastal adventures during this window, be sure to include a trek for some whale spottings in your itinerary.
 Celebrate spring with the coastal breeze whipping in your face while you marvel at the magnificent creatures of the sea!